gg-xyz/bartbash-new/README.md

 # Please please PLEASE go support teleSTOP!!
-This is the original site:
+Here is the original site:
 ## https://www.bartbash.com
 ## They are the original creators, only use the archive if you want to see the history of bart bash, or have an unblocked version on things like school wifi.
 \

-# This archive does not hold source code, only the compiled files that anyone can get.
+# This archive does not hold source code, this repository holds only the compiled files that anyone can get.
 I dont reccommend decompiling the code, as even the officials said not to do this.
 ![proof](image.png)
 Alternative mirror/archive of the new bart bash.\